raxter/2D-JOGL-Game-Engine/common_files/README.txt

 This is just a toy game, there is no winning conditions.
 If you shoot something that is not a wall it'll be destroyed.
 You have to restart the game to restart.
 You are obviously required to change it (see the specifications on Vula)

+NOTE: Sometimes the game creates you on top of an asteroid.
+In this case you will not be able to move.
+Restart that game.
+You need to adress this in your final game.

 Controls:

 UP, DOWN, LEFT, RIGHT - move